ingresso-group/slate/source/includes/_performances.md

 Parameter | Description
 --------- | -----------
-`req_avail_details` | Returns a list of unique ticket types and price bands that are available for this performance. **This parameter is not commonly used.**
+`req_avail_details` | Returns a list of unique ticket types and price bands that are available for this performance. **This data should not be considered as an accurate representation of the current state of availability for a performance.**

 ### Response